Tuesday, July 28, 2020

 Prologue

-Origin of Forest Ranger
+Origin of the Forest Ranger

-Duties, disciplines and specializations
+Duties, disciplines, and specializations

-The duties of the modern park ranger are as varied and diverse as the parks where they serve and in recent years have become more highly specialized.
-Regardless of the regular duties of any one discipline, the goal of all rangers remains to protect the park resources for future generations and to protect park visitors.
-This goal is accomplished by the professionalism and sometimes overlapping of the different divisions.
-For example, an interpretive ranger may perform a law enforcement role by explaining special park regulations to visitors and encouraging them to be proper stewards of natural and cultural history.
-Law enforcement rangers and other park employees may contribute to the mission of the interpretive ranger by providing information to park visitors about park resources and facilities.
-The spirit of teamwork in accomplishing the mission of protecting the parks and people is underscored by the fact that in many cases, for the U.S. National Park Rangers in particular, all park rangers share a common uniform regardless of work assignment.
+"The duties of the modern park ranger are as varied and diverse as the parks where they serve, and in recent years have become increasingly specialized.
+Regardless of the specific duties within any one discipline, the goal of all rangers remains the same: to protect park resources for future generations and to protect park visitors.
+This goal is achieved through professionalism and the overlapping efforts of different divisions.
+For example, an interpretive ranger may take on a law enforcement role by explaining park regulations to visitors and encouraging responsible stewardship of natural and cultural resources.
+Likewise, law enforcement rangers and other staff often support the interpretive mission by sharing information about park resources and facilities with visitors.
+This spirit of teamwork is underscored by the fact that, in many cases — particularly in the U.S. National Park Service — all rangers share a common uniform regardless of their specific role."

 Law enforcement

-Law enforcement rangers have police powers and enforce national, state, provincial, and/or local laws as well as park regulations.
-In some developing countries, the park rangers patrolling natural preserves may be heavily armed and function as paramilitary organizations against organized poachers or even guerrillas.
-In many other developing countries however, park rangers have law enforcement authority and do carry firearms as they seek to achieve respect for nature by building good relationships with local communities and the visiting public.
-In units of the U.S. National Park System, Law Enforcement Rangers are the primary police agency; their services may be augmented by the US Park Police, particularly in the Washington, DC and San Francisco metropolitan areas.
-The U.S. National Park Service also has a section of "Special Agents" who conduct more complex criminal investigations.
-According to U.S. Department of Justice statistics, National Park Service Law Enforcement Rangers suffer the highest number of felonious assaults, and the highest number of homicides of all federal law enforcement officers.
-The City of New York has a uniformed division of Park Rangers called the New York City Parks Enforcement Patrol who are responsible for patrolling the city parks, pools and beaches.
+"Law enforcement rangers hold police powers and enforce national, state, provincial, and/or local laws, as well as park regulations.
+In some developing countries, rangers patrolling natural preserves may be heavily armed, functioning almost as paramilitary units against organized poachers or armed groups.
+In many other developing countries, rangers carry firearms while still working to build positive relationships with local communities and visitors.
+Within the U.S. National Park System, Law Enforcement Rangers serve as the primary police agency, sometimes supported by the US Park Police — especially in the Washington, DC and San Francisco areas.
+The National Park Service also employs Special Agents for more complex criminal investigations.
+According to U.S. Department of Justice statistics, National Park Service Law Enforcement Rangers experience the highest rates of felonious assault and homicide among all federal law enforcement officers.
+New York City has its own uniformed Park Ranger division — the Parks Enforcement Patrol — responsible for patrolling city parks, pools, and beaches."

 Interpretation and education